 Founder / President

 Susan Wilkinson, MSN, PMHNP-BC is a trained substance use expert.
-In her clinical work, Susan assesses, diagnose and treatment plans for individuals and families struggling with substance use disorders.
+In her clinical work, Susan assesses, diagnoses and creates treatment plans for individuals and families struggling with substance use disorders.
 She completed a Master of Nursing from Boston College and is a board certified Psychiatric and mental health nurse practitioner.
 She has completed numerous trainings related to substance use treatment including medication assisted therapy (MAT), she is a registered Buprenorphine and Naltrexone provider.
-Susan has loved ones who have struggled with substance use and are in long term recovery- this is what drives her empathy and passion to help others struggling with substance use.
+Susan has loved ones who have struggled with substance use and are in long term recovery — this is what drives her empathy and passion to help others struggling with substance use.

 Engineer Bainomugisha, PhD

 Engineer Bainomugisha has long been committed to the development of technology driven solutions that have a positive impact on people’s lives and the planet.
 He is an Associate Professor and Chair of Computer Science at Makerere University where he is enthusiastic about contributing to the quality of Computer Science education that is of sufficient breadth and depth, practical and fast enough for the African continent.
-Engineer leads a number of social impact projects such as AirQo, a Google-supported initiative for air quality monitoring and analysis.
+As engineer, he leads a number of social impact projects such as AirQo, a Google-supported initiative for air quality monitoring and analysis.
 He is a co-founder of Sunbird AI, a non-profit organization which develops scaled Artificial Intelligence systems for social impact in Africa.
 He holds a BSc. in Computer Science from Makerere University and MSc. and Ph.D. in Computer Science from Vrije Universiteit Brussel, Belgium.

 Arnold Bhebhe, MD

 Arnold Z. Bhebhe graduated from the Rostov State Medical University in Russia and is currently a Neurosurgery Resident with the Zambia College of Medicine and Surgery (ZACOMS) and the College of Surgeons of Eastern, Central and Southern Africa (COSECSA).
 In his career, he has had vast experience in the Zambian rural and urban setting both as a medical doctor and a hospital administrator.
-He has been involved in counseling adolescents and adults about the dangers of substance abuse, violence related to substance abuse and has generally encouraged improved access to mental health for all.
+He has been involved in counseling adolescents and adults about the dangers of substance abuse and violence related to substance abuse.
+He has generally encouraged improved access to mental health for all.
 Arnold is currently focused on helping patients born with neural tube defects and their guardians cope with the mental and psychological stress that comes with such diseases that often lead to permanent mental, physical and cosmetic disability.
 He is passionate about improving access to mental health for all in Zambia.

 Shamsieva Shakhnoz, MD